-The well-qualified childminder demonstrates a precise understanding of the learning and development requirements of the Early Years Foundation Stage.
+The well-qualified childminder demonstrates a precise understanding of the learning and development requirements of the early years foundation stage.
 She pays exceptional attention to resources, both indoors and outdoors, so that wherever children play they have opportunities to make choices and learn.
-The outdoor environment provides rich learning opportunities.
-Children learn about construction and building as they play imaginatively with large cardboard.
-Children create a house, a boat and a ball pool for the babies.
-They competently use their mathematical skills to compare the size and shape of the cartons with simple calculations.
+Children experience how to grow their own foods, planting and watering vegetable seeds.
+They are able to identify initial letter sounds for the rich variety of herbs.
+Children perform familiar songs in French.
+They competently use their mathematical skills to count numbers in two languages with simple calculations.
 Children learn new words very rapidly and confidently use them in conversation.
-The childminder has recognised the further potential in using more descriptive language during routines to increase children's vocabulary.
+The childminder makes exceptional use of her sensory, stimulating outdoor environment to provide rich learning opportunities for children.